Importance of Sleep

 Unfortunately, we live in a sleep-deprived world.
 A hundred years ago we slept 8-9 hours a night, now we average 6-7 hours a night.

 According to a report done by the National Institute of Medicine on sleep, 50-70 million American's are regularly deprived of adequate sleep or suffer from sleeping disorders.
 This may be good for Starbuck's bottom line, but it's not good for your body or brain.

 Sleep is when your body repairs and heals.
 Chronic sleep deprivation leads to psychosis, as demonstrated in military recruits.

 Does Sleep Affect Health?

 New studies indicate that improving the quantity and quality has a more significant effect on overall health than either diet or exercise!
-To understand sleep, one must first understand the importance of sleep to overall health.
+To understand sleep, one must first understand the importance of quality sleep habits to overall health.

-People still rarely associate sleep with their overall health and well-being.
+People still rarely associate sleep patterns with their overall health and well-being.
 It's important to know and understand the different stages of the sleep cycle like the REM sleep cycle and the Non-REM sleep cycle so you know if you're getting a good night sleep or a poor night sleep.